Letterbook/Letterbook/CONTRIBUTING.md

 ## License

 Letterbook is licensed under the [AGPL, version 3.0][license].
-The maintainers may, at our discretion, change the license to any future version.
+The maintainers may, at our discretion, update to any future version of that license.
 Anyone who contributes to the project must do so under the same terms.
 That is, you are licensing your work to the project and the other contributors under that same license and any future version as becomes necessary.

 [dotnet]: https://dotnet.microsoft.com/en-us/download
 [docker]: https://www.docker.com/products/docker-desktop/